 How to take care of Sontakka Plant?

-Sontakka flower is called White Ginger Lily in English, because of the identical looking bulb to that of ginger.
+The Sontakka flower is called White Ginger Lily in English, because of the identical-looking bulb to that of ginger.

-Apart from this, it is known by many names like:
+Apart from this, it is known by many names:

 - Dolan Champa

-Sontakka flower plant is very easy to grow plant and needs to be grown under watch as they turn invasive if let to grow freely.
+The Sontakka flower plant is a very easy-to-grow plant and needs to be grown under watch as they turn invasive if left to grow freely.

-So, growing them in a pot is one way you can make sure it won’t take other plants space.
+So, growing them in a pot is one way to ensure they won’t take up other plants’ space.

-Today, I will walk you through everything on how to take care of Sontakka plant.
+Today, I will walk you through everything on how to take care of the Sontakka plant.